os-js/manual.os-js.org/src/v3/install/README.md

 ```

 > Use any (GUI) application you want to clone or download & extract the boilerplate onto your system instead of performing the commands above.
-> Note that the rest of the process is usually done via the terminal (or command-line), so make surer that you're inside the installation directory
+> Note that the rest of the process is usually done via the terminal (or command-line), so make sure that you're inside the installation directory
 > before proceeding.

 You can now proceed with using one of two methods: [Manual](#manual-setup) or [Docker](#docker-setup).